HadrienGardeur/read-aloud-best-practices/voice-selection.md

 On the Web and in applications based on Web technologies, there's no easy way to detect them, aside from knowing their localized `name` returned by [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices).

-This might be covered in a future update of [the project dedicated to recommended voices on the Web](https://github.com/HadrienGardeur/web-speech-recommended-voices).
+Noveelty voices are being documented in [the project dedicated to recommended voices on the Web](https://github.com/HadrienGardeur/web-speech-recommended-voices), as [a separate JSON document](https://github.com/HadrienGardeur/web-speech-recommended-voices/blob/main/json/filters/novelty.json).

 ### Personal voices

-On Apple devices using Apple silicon, an additional accessibility feature allow users to generate a personal voice using audio recording.
+On Apple devices using Apple silicon, an additional accessibility feature allows users to generate a personal voice using audio recording.

-This feature is primarily meant [for users at risk of losing their ability to speak](https://www.apple.com/newsroom/2023/05/apple-previews-live-speech-personal-voice-and-more-new-accessibility-features/), but these personal voices can also be used in the context of a read aloud feature, as long as the user authorizes the use of these personal voices.
+This feature is primarily meant [for users at risk of losing their ability to speak](https://www.apple.com/newsroom/2023/05/apple-previews-live-speech-personal-voice-and-more-new-accessibility-features/), but these personal voices can also be used in the context of a read aloud feature, as long as the user authorizes their use.

 ## Resources